 Happy fall, everyone!
-In honor of the new season I have to share one of my favorite fall dessert recipes.
-Yep, I’m talking about a good, old-fashioned, deliciously-indulgent, classic pumpkin roll.
-This gluten-free pumpkin roll recipe is made with our muffin mix which bakes into a delicious pumpkin cake and heavenly cream cheese filling.
+This is one of my favorite fall dessert recipes.
+Yes, I’m talking about a good, old-fashioned, deliciously-indulgent, classic pumpkin roll.
+This gluten-free pumpkin roll recipe bakes into a delicious pumpkin cake and heavenly cream cheese filling.
 It’s surprisingly-gluten-free and is so easy to make.
 I hope you will enjoy it as much as I do.
 Happy fall baking!

 Makes 16 servings